russelljjarvis/teiili/CONTRIBUTING.md

 4. Update the documentation if necessary.
 5. Commit often, using good commit messages.
 (See https://chris.beams.io/posts/git-commit/)
 6. Push back to code.ini.uzh.ch fairly often too, to enable the rest of us to see what you're up to.
 7. Make sure that the CI pipeline runs successfully.
-(But note that this is broken at the time of writing - see #51.)
 8. When you're done, make a merge request.

 ## Any contributions you make will be under the MIT Software License